-As mentioned before, EEG signals have low signal-tonoise ratio, and are often mixed with much noise when collected.
+As mentioned before, EEG signals have low signal-to-noise ratio, and are often mixed with much noise when collected.
 The more challenging problem is that, unlike image or speech signals, EEG signals are temporal asymmetry and nonstationary.
 Different from other single-classifier-based identification methods, here we study a more complex learning system for EEG signals analysis.
-The proposed method is composed of two parts: 1) Local features extracted from mid-level layers, 2) Feature level fusion and classification.
-The following subsection elaborates the architecture and its learning stages.
-First, a two-layer network with subnetwork nodes is carried out to extract the local features from the input data.
+The proposed method is composed of two parts: 1) local features extracted from mid-level layers and 2) feature level fusion and classification.
+The following section elaborates the architecture and its learning stages.
+First, a twolayer network with subnetwork nodes is carried out to extract the local features from the input data.
 Then these extracted features are fused together for the final classification.
 The structure of the proposed method is shown in Fig. 2.

 Note that each hidden layer is an independent module that functions as a separated feature extractor.
-The proposed network structure is shown in Fig.2.
+The proposed network structure is shown in Fig. 2.
 Crucially, accumulated biological evidence indicates that neuron activity in the cortex is highly heterogeneous and disordered, and that the combined features extracted from mixed selectivity neurons may be central to complex behavior and cognition.
 Motivated by this biological evidence, we believe the following.
-First, an artificial neuron, which we shall call subnetwork node[38], [44], itself can be formed by several hidden nodes.
+First, an artificial neuron, which we shall call subnetwork node [38], [44], itself can be formed by several hidden nodes.
 Each subnetwork neuron is able to increase or decrease the dimensionality from the input data independently.
 Second, the outputs of each neuron, like neural representations in the mammal cortex, should be partial (not fully) connected with other neurons.
 Third, the outputs from each subnetwork node can be considered as specific subspace features.
 Useful features can be produced by recombining these subspace features with different distributions.
-In detail, there are several differences between our method and other multi-layer network feature selection methods:
+In detail, there are several differences between our method and other multilayer network feature selection methods.

-(1) Unlike current multilayer network architectures, Fig. 2(a) shows that a subnetwork hidden node $\mathbf{a}{f}^{1}, \mathbf{a}{n}^{1}$ itself can be formed by hundreds of hidden nodes ( $\mathbf{a}{f}^{1} = (a{f1}, \cdots, a{fd})$ ).
+- 1) Unlike current multilayer network architectures, Fig. 2(a) shows that a subnetwork hidden node \mathbf{a}{f}^{1} and \mathbf{a}{n}^{1} itself can be formed by hundreds of hidden nodes $[\mathbf{a}{f}^{1} = (a{f1}, \ldots, a{fd})]$.
 Based on this architecture, the outputs of each subnetwork can be considered as subspace features.
 Furthermore, some multilayer methods [46], [47] require subnetwork nodes in the entrance feature layer but do not need them in the output layer in order to let all the hidden nodes fully connect.
 But we think that this unnaturally asymmetric architecture actually limits the learning capability.
-Thus, in the proposed method, subnetwork nodes are entirely instead of traditional hidden nodes.

-(2) Different from the current network connection principle, which states that all the hidden nodes should be fully connected (see Fig.1(b)), in our proposed architecture, each subnetwork node is only connected with its "tightly following" subnetwork.
-For example, in Fig.2(a), subnetwork node $\mathbf{a}f^1$ is only connected with $\mathbf{a}n^1$ .
-In other words, subnetwork nodes with different subnetwork index c cannot be connected together, i.e., $\mathbf{a}f^i$ and $\mathbf{a}n^j$ cannot be connected together when $i \neq j$ .
+Thus, in the proposed method, subnetwork nodes are entirely instead of traditional hidden nodes. - 2) Different from the current network connection principle, which states that all the hidden nodes should be fully connected [see Fig. 1(b)], in our proposed architecture, each subnetwork node is only connected with its "tightly following" subnetwork.
+For example, in Fig. 2(a), subnetwork node \mathbf{a}f^1 is only connected with \mathbf{a}n^1 .